gdikov/calibrated-adversarial-learning/README.md

 # Calibrated Adversarial Learning

-This repository contains the code reproducing the toy regression example presented in Section 5.1. in the paper ["Calibrated Adversarial Refinement for Multimodal Semnatic Segmentation"](https://arxiv.org/abs/2006.13144) by Kassapis et al.
+This repository contains the code reproducing the toy regression example presented in Section 5.1. in the paper ["Calibrated Adversarial Refinement for Stochastic Semnatic Segmentation"](https://arxiv.org/abs/2006.13144) by Kassapis et al.

-Check out the [official repositoy](https://github.com/EliasKassapis/CARMSS) for reproducing all semantic segmentation experiments.
+Check out the [official repositoy](https://github.com/EliasKassapis/CARSSS) for reproducing all semantic segmentation experiments.

 ## Requirements
 The code has been tested with Python 3.7.
 The required python packages are listed in `requirements.txt`.